KonduriSaiMeghana/AI-Based-UPSC-Multi-Agent-Learning-Assistant/README.md

 - **Framework**: CrewAI
 - **Embeddings**: Uses OpenAI Embeddings (via CrewAI's default) or FAISS/Chroma for the PDF search tool.
 - **PDF Processing**: Uses `crewai_tools.PDFSearchTool` to read and index PYQs.

-## Troubleshooting
-- **PDF Reading Issues**: If the PYQs are image-only (scanned), the text extraction might fail.
-Ensure PDFs have selectable text or use an OCR tool to convert them first.
-- **API Errors**: Ensure your API key has sufficient credits.